tuikkuanttila/kinesisbatcher/README.md

 ~~~

-For more details, see the module documentation at
+For more details, see the module documentation in doc/kinesisbatcher.html

 ## Upcoming in the next version